tnomura9/lambda-calculus/README.md

 lambda> ((Y g) 3)
 (ls.(lz.(s (s (s (s (s (s z))))))))

-Lambda term can be bind to a variable by bind term.
+Lambda term can be bound to a variable by bind term.

 lambda> (= id (lx.x))
 lambda> (id a)